SAP/spartacus-docs/_pages/dev/best-practises/structure-best-practices/structure-best-practices.md

 Under `app`, create `shared` folder.
 This folder will contain all elements used globally in the project like cms-components, components, adapters, connectors, guards, configs, directives, pipes, etc.

 We suggest creating a separate folder for each of the above examples.
-We recommend also dividing the folder for components into: `components` and `cms-components`, the first one is to keep shared components, but the second one is to keep all shared components with cms mapping.
+Then divide the folder for components into: `components` and `cms-components`, the first one is to keep shared components, but the second one is to keep all shared components with cms mapping.

 ### Features folder